hapify/hapify/docs/cli.md

 Alias: `hpf n`

-This command let you clone and configure a boilerplate.
+This command allows you to clone and configure a boilerplate.
 It will prompt a form to:

 -   select a boilerpalte